 The only way you can win betting at the casino or any fixed odds is to get lucky, stick your winnings in your pocket, and go home.
 If you go to the casino once a month with that approach you may even win money.
 If you get lucky.

 I don't bet much money at the casino.
 I bet on the roulette.
+For a great casino website click here for more info.
 A single number and corner.
-If the single/corner number comes up it pays 43-1.
+If the single/corner number comes up it pays 43-2.
 In that sense, if I get lucky, my little bit of luck pays 43 x £5 = £215.
 If that coincidence comes early in the evening it's a good day.
 I put the money in my pocket, or at least my stake, and conclude, with a smile: ''You won't be winning anything from me tonight.''

 ''He was betting £300 a spin.
 He bet wide and far across the table with £5 chips.
 Plenty of stacks of chips on single numbers''